aniruddha0pandey/Seekhe_PHP/Yash/Readme.md

 - The official PHP website (PHP.net) has installation instructions for PHP: http://php.net/manual/en/install.php

 A PHP script is executed on the server, and the plain HTML result is sent back to the browser.
+I am using W3School's ShowPHP for learning this course.
+As my PC being low end and going through numerous technical faults.
+This is entirely web based.